magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 - A positive Int modifier allows you to choose more languages, tool proficiencies, instrument proficiencies, or vehicle proficiencies.

 #### 11. Flanking Bonuses
+- Characters count as flanking if they are on the opposite sides of the same enemy.
 - Flanking gives +2 to attack rolls.
 - Only creatures within 5 ft can flank.